"Love is patient. Love is kind, not arrogant,

 —Psalms 119:105

 There's no doubt this is one of the hardest Salvation Stories for me to write since it's about my own father.
 If you've read my book "Restore Your Health," you'll remember I shared a testimony about my father who suffered a stroke.
-However, the testimony focused on what happened after my mother was permitted to stay in the hospital on their 59th wedding anniversary and sit up in a rocking chair all night.
+However, the testimony focused on what happened after my mother was permitted to stay with my father, who'd been admitted to the hospital on their 59th wedding anniversary and sat up in a rocking chair all night.

-Once again, if you've read "Restore Your Health," my father miraculously came out of his coma three days later when, again, I leaned down just inches from my father’s ear and whispered, “Dad, we’re going to take you home.
+Once again, if you've read "Restore Your Health," my father, after being born again, miraculously came out of his coma three days later.
+Once again, I leaned down, this time just inches from my father’s face, and whispered, “Dad, we’re going to take you home.
 Dad, do you want to come home?”
 My father opened his eyes and said, “What do you think?"
-My father was different.
-At perfect peace, living without medication (since we had let him go and wanted him to remain for as long as God wanted him to live).
-My father lived a full nine more months, allowing each of his seven children to come and spend time with him—saying all the things they wanted to say and words they longed to hear from their father.
+Instantly, I knew my father was different.
+For the next nine months, even though they told us he would die, he lived in perfect peace.

-Like all of us, we still have unsaved family members and many others who are not living for the Lord.
-My hope and prayer is that you'll no longer use your energy and imagine yourself as the one who will save them.
-As I wrote in my Wise Woman ages ago, "For God did not send the Son into the world to judge the world, but that the world should be saved through Him.”
-John 3:17.
+Like all of us, we still have unsaved family members and many others we desperately love who are not living for the Lord.
+My hope and my prayer is that you'll no longer use your energy and imagine yourself as the one who will save them.
+As I wrote in A Wise Woman ages ago, "For God did not send the Son into the world to judge the world, but that the world should be saved through Him” (John 3:17).
 If God didn’t send the Lord to JUDGE the world, I am sure He did not send me (or you) either!

 Instead, God said, "For you have been called for this purpose because He also suffered for you, leaving you an example so that you would follow in His steps."
 "What if [we] could speak all languages of humans and even of angels?
 If [we] did not love others, [we] would be nothing more than a noisy gong or a clanging cymbal."
 God is not speaking of tough love, but of the kind of love that is tough—actually, impossible to live— without His love flowing through you, loving the unlovable.